rajatcoer/starter-grub-dash-back-end/README.md

     ]
   }
 }

-DELETE /orders/:orderId
+# DELETE /orders/:orderId
 This route will delete the order and return a 204 where id === :orderId, or return 404 if no matching order is found.

-Validation
-The delete method must include the following validation:

-Validation	Error message
-status property of the order !== "pending"	An order cannot be deleted unless it is pending.
-Returns a 400 status code Example request
+An order cannot be deleted unless it is pending.
+Returns a 400 status code

+Example request

 DELETE http://localhost:5000/dishes/3c637d011d844ebab1205fef8a7e36ea

 Example response
 Status 204 and no response body.